conan-io/conan-center-index/docs/faqs.md

 unfortunately, these Intel libraries cannot be accepted into ConanCenter due to the several important reasons:

-* they are closed-source and commercial products, which we're not going to re-distribute via ConanCenter due to the license restrictions
+* they are closed-source and commercial products, ConanCenter cannot redistribute their binaries due to the license restrictions
 * registration on the Intel portal is required in order to dowload the libraries, there are no permanent public direct download links
 * they use graphical installers which are hard to automate within conan recipe